-This was a time when I booked one of those rooms.
+This post is about a time when I booked one of those rooms.

 Now, I didn’t get an overwater villa for $99 a night (but it would have been cool if I could have snagged that).
-What I did was use my points to book us a room at the perfect hotel which was way overpriced for the night we wanted to stay there.
-This isn’t the type of redemption that you want to replicate but more that I want to show you what’s possible if you have a stash of miles and points at your disposal.
+I used my points to book us a room at the perfect hotel that was way overpriced for the night we wanted to stay there.
+This example isn’t for you to replicate what I did, but more to show you what’s possible if you have a stash of miles and points at your disposal.

 We were headed to Tampa for a quick getaway and a dinner at what may be our favorite restaurant anywhere, Bern’s Steak House.
-It’s one of our Favorite Central FL Restaurants Off Disney/Universal property and well worth the 80 mile drive to get there from Orlando.
-Since dinners there can last several hours, it’s nice if you can stay overnight in Tampa.
-Even moreso in that you don’t have to worry about driving after sampling a glass of wine (or two or three) from their 500,000 bottle wine cellar.
+It’s one of our favorite restaurants in Central Florida (here are some more of our faves, if you’re looking for great places to eat in the area) and well worth the 80-mile drive.
+Since dinners there can last several hours, it’s nice if you can stay overnight.
+Even more so in that you don’t have to worry about driving after sampling a glass of wine (or two or three) from their 500,000 bottle wine cellar.

 The perfect hotel for that type of evening is the Epicurean Hotel, which part of the Marriott Autograph Collection and is located right across the street from Bern’s.

 Over a decade in the making, the 137 room hotel opened in 2013 in partnership with the owners of Bern’s Steak House.
-The hotel is focused around food and has an excellent restaurant of its own, right on site, along with a retail store of Bern’s Fine Wine & Spirits and a rooftop bar, EDGE.
+The hotel is focused on food and has an excellent restaurant of its own, right on-site, along with a retail store of Bern’s Fine Wine & Spirits and a rooftop bar, EDGE.

 We’ve stayed here before, in 2014, and it was perfect for a luxury weekend staycation (is it really a staycation if you had to travel an hour and a half to get there?).